 Commercial property investments are very similar to retail property investments however, the major difference would be the fact that retail investments would have different mechanics and prime locations.
 Retail properties would be located in malls and storefronts.
 Sometimes, the landlord would receive a percentage of profits from the tenant in addition to the base rent.

-These types of real estate investments would include industrial warehouses, firms and storage units.
+These types of property investment would include industrial warehouses, firms and storage units.
 Industrial investments would often include a significant fee and service revenue streams to increase the return on investment for the owner.
 However, the downside to industrial investments is that it would be considered riskier, as a successful investment in it would require specialised professionals to maintain and manage it.
 A bigger upfront capital investment would be required for this investment too.

 The industry to invest in would be up to the investor, for instance, the hotel industry or the airline industry.
-However, the investor would not actually own the property and would have little to no decision making power in how the entire property is to be managed.
+However, the investor would not actually own the property and would have little to no decision making power in how the entire property is to be managed unlike property investment.

 It should be noted that there are some closing costs or in simpler terms, additional costs when it comes to buying a property to invest in.
 These include the legal fees, stamp duty, Real Property Gains Tax (RPGT) and Property Valuation Costs.

 In short, legal fees is an attorney fee that is paid by the buyer of a property for the preparation and recording of official documents.
 Below is the legal fee rate in Malaysia: